tdhd/kaggle-linux-git/README.md

 try increasing the rename limit with `git config diff.renameLimit 999999` and rerun the export command.

 This will take a few minutes and produce the raw revision log.
-The time I last ran it, the file had about `200 MB` of size.
+The time I last ran it, the file had about `200 MB` of size and contained about 600.000 commits without merge commits.

 We will find the following information in that file: